 It was the place I went,” she says.
 “I had no idea that Goodwill utilized its retail to create jobs.
 That was fascinating."

 So is this: Maureen is not only a loyal patron of Goodwill.
 She is now in charge of it.
-In July, Maureen became the Chief Executive Officer of Goodwill Industries of San Francisco, San Mateo and Marin.
+In July of 2013, Maureen became the Chief Executive Officer of Goodwill Industries of San Francisco, San Mateo and Marin.
 She leads a staff of about 700 Goodwill employees in enterprise, including 425 full-timers, after previously serving as Regional Vice President for Revolution Foods, a growing $40 million business committed to providing healthy and affordable meals to schools K-12 nationwide.

 Last year, Goodwill helped more than 600 local people get jobs, readied about 7,000 to join the workforce and hosted more than 34,000 visitors to its career center.
 Creating jobs to fight poverty, Goodwill was established almost a decade ago to help individuals facing significant barriers to employment to become employable by providing transitional work, skill training and long-term job placement.